arabcoders/watchstate/FAQ.md

 * Plex does not send webhooks events for "marked as played/unplayed" for all item types.
 * Sometimes does not send events if you add more than one item at time.
 * When you mark items as unwatched, Plex reset the date on the object.

+#### Plex Via Tautulli

+* Tautulli does not send user id with itemAdd `created` event. as such if you enabled `Match webhook user`, new items will not be added and fail with `Request user id '' does not match configured value`.
+* Marked as unplayed will most likely not work with Tautulli webhook events as it's missing critical data we need to determine if the item is marked as unplayed.

 #### Emby